ZupIT/horusec-docs/content/en/docs/References/CLI.md

       <td style="text-align:left">t</td>
       <td style="text-align:left">600</td>
       <td style="text-align:left">This configuration will identify how much time I want to wait in seconds
-        to make an analysis that includes: &quot;getting a project&quot;, &quot;sending to analysis&quot;, &quot;containers exit&quot; and &quot;getting an answer&quot;.
+        to make an analysis that includes: &quot;getting a project, &quot;sending to analysis&quot;, &quot;containers exit&quot; and &quot;getting an answer&quot;.
         The minimum time is 10.</td>
     </tr>